vahidhedayati/mailinglist/README.md

   I ammended the css file from the standard to remove a large chunk from the top so that the default grails site still worked as per normal.
 The standed boostrap css shifts the site to the left.

-New Email is a fully functional updater that just updates div, issues with it poping open again, spent ages on this and going to leave it alone for now.
+New Email Address is a fully functional updater that just updates div once it has added record, so no redirect occur on page.

 The rest of the green buttons on the contact page all add elements and do a redirect back to contact page.
-The only thing you really loose on this page is the subject since everything else is select or tick.